slip-slap/slip-slap.github.io/_posts/2019-10-29-math-space-geometry-foundation.md

    important geometrical theorems in such a manner as to bring out as clearly as possible the significance of the different groups of axioms and the scope of the conclusions to be derived from individual axioms.

+#### Galois
+1. What is geometry?
+According to Klein, he considered geometry to be the study of properties that are left uninvariant under transformation groups.